Command Palette

 だから dakara lexicalized conjunctive “therefore / that’s why / because …”

-なんて nante lexicalized particle “such a thing as / like”
+なんて nante lexicalized conjunctive “such a thing as / like”

-ぞ / ぜ / さ zo / ze / sa sentence-ending particles for emphasis / tone
+ぞ / ぜ / さ zo / ze / sa sentence-ending particles for emphasis or tone (masculine), always separate

 Expression Romanization Function / Meaning